jurizzarc/creative-coding/shape-pattern/main-exercises/wrapping-paper-final/README.md

 let threadSize = 3;
 ```

 *colorPalettes* holds an array of colour palettes for the pattern, each defined as an array of 4 hex values. *colorIndex* holds an array of the index position of the hex values. *paletteIndex* refers to the index position of the colour palette that is used on the canvas.
-The value stored in *currentPalette* changes then the user presses the right arrow key.
+The value stored in *paletteIndex* changes then the user presses the right arrow key.
 This is one of the ways the user can interact with the canvas.

 ```
 function keyPressed() {